JuliaLang/julia/doc/stdlib/base.rst

    Convert a number or numeric array to boolean

-.. function:: isbool(x)

-   Test whether number or array is boolean

 .. function:: int(x)

    Convert a number or array to the default integer type on your platform.
 Alternatively, ``x`` can be a string, which is parsed as an integer.